SK-EID/mid-rest-java-client/README.md

 [Verifying the SSL connection to Application Provider (SK)](#verifying-the-ssl-connection-to-application-provider-sk)).

-When the authentication result is not valid then the reasons for invalidity are obtainable like this:
+When the authentication result is not valid or the returned certificate is not signed by a CA that we trust then the reasons for invalidity are obtainable like this:

 <!-- Do not change code samples here but instead copy from ReadmeTest.documentGettingErrors() -->
 ```java
     List<String> errors = authenticationResult.getErrors();
 ```

 `AuthenticationIdentity` could be helpful for obtaining information about the authenticated person when constructing the session.